TFdream/py4j/README.md

 # py4j
-A Chinese pinyin library for Java.
+A open-source Java library for converting Chinese to Pinyin.

 ## Feature
 * solve Chinese polyphone